465.702 - Studies in World Heritage

 Cultural heritage management is a complex intersection of theory and practice.
 This course will explore issues related to cultural sector management and leadership.
 Through the lens of current practice, we will examine core theoretical concepts and tools, including traditional approaches as well as the incorporation of emergent technology.
 We will look closely at the roles of the cultural manager and the proficiencies and characteristics needed for effective management and leadership within the cultural sector.
 We will consider changing definitions of protection and stewardship as they relate to cultural heritage as well as a larger framing of public interest, what publics, which interests.

 A two-week intensive period of on-ground heritage management study in a location organized by the MA in Cultural Heritage Management program.
-The seminar includes practicum opportunities related to site management, heritage tourism, and conservation, alongside classroom sessions that integrate the daily experiences.
+The seminar includes practicum opportunities related to site management, heritage tourism, and conservation, alongside classroom sessions that integrate daily experiences.
 Using the rich diversity of the designated location, the seminar provides students with the chance to use what they have learned in their prior courses, develop networks with fellow students and heritage experts, and explore the latest in cultural heritage practice.
 Students work on directed activities during the two-week period, coupled with multiple site visits focused on the academic work being accomplished.
-In order to register for this course, students must have completed a minimum of two courses in the program, although four or more courses are encouraged.
-One of these courses must be 465.704, students are also strongly encouraged to take 465.707 and some seminars may have other specific requirements.
-Individual course description will be posted for each location.
+In order to register for this course, students must have completed a minimum of two courses in the program, although four or more courses are recommended.
+Students are strongly encouraged to take 465.702, 465.704 and 465.707.
+Some seminars may have other specific requirements.
+Individual course descriptions will be posted for each location.
+An individual course description will be posted for each location.
 Waiver option: Students who are unable to travel to a seminar location due to accommodation needs, financial hardship, or family challenges may apply to the program director for an exemption to the two-week seminar.
 If a waiver is granted, the student must enroll in the internship option (465.780) to fulfill the on-site component of the degree requirement.

 465.707 - Reading the Landscape: Cultural Heritage at Scale